Norfolk Landscapes | 22 August – 11 September

 This exhibition was a showcase of Deborah Larne‘s landscape paintings.
 She used various traditional oil painting techniques and allowed the paintings to develop into more abstract interpretations of her subject matter.
 The inspiration behind this exhibition was the Norfolk landscapes.
 She spoke of the vast skies and beautiful light challenging her ability to present the natural qualities that are uniquely Norfolk.

 Mann Up | 18 July – 7 August

 Norwich based artist Mark Mann is the designer behind In-Decent Interiors.
-He creates statement wallcoverings and upholstery fabrics which fuse art, craftsmanship and luxury to create interiors which tell stories.
+He creates statement wall-coverings and upholstery fabrics which fuse art, craftsmanship and luxury to create interiors which tell stories.
 Mark was the winner of Gallery in the Lanes’ Emerging Artist award as part of Norwich Castle Museum and Gallery’s Inheritance exhibition.
-Gallery in the Lanes is proud to be hosting Mark Mann’s first solo exhibition.
-More information about this show will be released soon.
-Contact the gallery if you would like to receive news updates.
+Gallery in the Lanes was proud to host Mark Mann’s first solo exhibition.